Chinese Evergreen Not Growing — Slow Is Normal, Stopped Is Not

 Winter dormancy — natural and normal

-Chinese Evergreen slows growth significantly from November through February in the Northern Hemisphere.
-A plant that produced several new leaves in summer may produce none in winter.
-This is appropriate behavior — the plant is not struggling, it is entering a low-metabolism period corresponding to the seasonal changes in its native Southeast Asian habitat.
-Attempting to stimulate winter growth by increasing watering or fertilizing usually creates more problems than it solves.
+Chinese Evergreen slows growth significantly from roughly November through February in the Northern Hemisphere, mirroring the cooler, shorter-day conditions of its native Southeast Asian dry season.
+A plant that produced several new leaves through summer may produce none at all through winter.
+This is the plant behaving correctly, not struggling — it is entering a low-metabolism period, and attempting to force winter growth by increasing watering or fertilizing usually creates more problems, chiefly overwatering, than it solves.

 Overwatering or root damage suppressing growth initiation

-Damaged roots can't move enough water and nutrients to fund new leaf production, so growth stalling is frequently the first subtle warning sign of overwatering — arriving well before the more obvious yellowing does.
-A Chinese Evergreen sitting in persistently wet soil with no new growth all season is worth pulling from its pot to check root health before assuming the cause is something else.
+Damaged roots cannot move enough water and dissolved nutrients to fund the energy cost of producing a new leaf, so a stalled growth rate is frequently the first subtle warning sign of overwatering, arriving well before the more obvious symptom of yellowing does.
+A Chinese Evergreen sitting in persistently wet soil with no new growth across an entire growing season is worth unpotting to check root health before assuming the cause lies elsewhere.

 Insufficient light for growth initiation

-In very low light conditions, Chinese Evergreen can sustain existing leaves indefinitely but may not have enough photosynthetic surplus to allocate to new growth.
-Growth stall in a plant in a dim interior during the active season often responds simply to being moved to a brighter location.
+In very low light, Chinese Evergreen can sustain its existing leaves indefinitely — this is exactly the trait that makes it marketed as a low-light houseplant — but it may not have enough photosynthetic surplus left over to fund new growth once basic leaf maintenance is covered.
+A growth stall in a plant kept in a genuinely dim interior during the active season often resolves simply by moving it somewhere brighter, without any other change needed.

 How to Fix It